-Seeds germinate best in warmer temperatures and young marijuana seedlings enjoy higher relative humidity in the air.
+Seeds germinate best in warmer temperatures and young marijuana seedlings do better with higher relative humidity in the air.
 When seedlings are young, they grow faster and healthier when they can absorb moisture from the air through their leaves while their roots are still developing.
-Dry air won't kill your seedlings, but it doesn't make things better.
-Again, think springtime.
+Dry air won’t kill your seedlings, but it doesn’t make things better.
+Again, think springtime conditions!

 You can use an incandescent bulb (or two) placed over the marijuana seed germination area to help keep things warm.
-Incandescent bulbs are the opposite of what a grower typically wants: they can’t be used as grow lights, but they're great for providing heat.
+Incandescent bulbs are the opposite of what a grower typically wants: they can’t be used as grow lights, but they’re great at generating heat.
 Some people will also place a heating pad (the kind you get from a garden store for seedlings) underneath seeds to help aid germination.

-There are several different methods to germinate your cannabis seeds, and in this article I will list some easy techniques that have worked for me.
+There are several different methods to germinate your cannabis seeds, and in this article we’ll go through some easy techniques that have proven to be effective.

-How do I know if seeds are good?
+How do I know if my seeds are good?

 Assume all dark seeds are viable, even if seeds can be crushed

-I do not believe the health of the plant is directly tied to the apparant "health" of the seed.
-If the seed germinates, it's a good seed!
+I do not believe the health of the plant is directly tied to the apparent “health” of the seed.
+If the seed germinates, it’s a good seed!

 Here’s a picture showing several healthy and viable cannabis seeds

 Remember!
-Most of the medical strains of marijuana we grow today (learn how to get seeds) have been bred over many years to produce plants that are easy to grow, and which produce potent, medicinal buds.
-These strains have not been selected for the toughness of the seeds they produce since that isn’t important to us as growers.
+Most of the medical strains of marijuana we grow today (learn how to get seeds) have been bred over many years to produce plants that are easy to grow and which produce potent, medicinal buds.
+However, these strains have not been selected for the toughness of the seeds they produce since that isn’t important to us as growers.
 Just remember…

 As long as a seed germinates, it’s a good seed!